 “I always speak the truth.
 Not the whole truth, because there’s no way to say it all.
 Saying it all is literally impossible: words fail.
 Yet it is through this very impossibility that the truth holds onto the real.” —Jacques Lacan

 Psychoanalysis attempts to study the way we perceive reality by engaging with the structure of the unconscious “Other” (super-ego) which influences our consciousness.
-Psychoanalysis also studies the fundamentals of our desires that has been repressed into the unconscious.
-The tricky part is to understand the way the study of desire is closely associated with language, such as the desire to write or read this text.
+Psychoanalysis also studies the fundamentals of our desires that has been repressed into the unconscious mind.
+The tricky part is to understand how the study of desire is closely associated with language, such as the desire to write or read this text.
 The most difficult aspect of understanding Lacan’s psychoanalytical writings—especially his seminars—is that the text does not privilege itself.
 In other words, Lacan applies his psychoanalytical ideas into his own writing as he tries to explain them.
 Since the reader (you) is a human being with an unconscious mind, he wants to make them experience the psychoanalytical discourse as they interpret the structure of symbolic language.

 As such, the reader (you), who begins to recognize their desire is, in reality, their (your) desire for the recognition of desire as such.
 Without desire, one would not be able to recognize desire which grants the possibility of psychoanalysis, or any forms of discourse (i.e. science, philosophy and the desire for “truth”).
 Therefore, we can say that to psychoanalyze is to “desire desire desire”: to desire the intricacies of desire and how it desires an object.
 The act of speaking and writing is a form of desire (i.e. to communicate, pass on knowledge and relate to “others”).
 The paradox that we will see is how the desire to speak and write—the desire to articulate symbolic language is a form of repression, and therefore the symptom of the unconscious mind.